Deq (tattoo)

+Deq (deq, دەق; ܕܰܩܩܶܐ), also known as xał (خاڵ), is a traditional and unique form of tattooing that is most prominent in Mardin, Diyarbakır, and Şanlıurfa Province in southeastern Turkey.
+Although it is primarily a practice observed by Kurdish women, deq is also observed among men.

+The tradition of Deq is primarily observed among Kurds and Yazidis, however other groups such as Arabs and Assyrians have also been recorded as having partaken in similar customs.
+Due to religious, cultural, and economic influences, the practice has declined and has often been replaced by henna, which is temporary, unlike the permanent nature of deq.
+However, recent efforts have been made to revive deq as a means of reasserting Kurdish identity.

+Etymology

+The term deq is derived from the Syriac word Dyoqo (ܕܝܘܩܐ), which means "puncturing".
+This etymology reflects the process of applying the tattoos, which involves puncturing the skin to create permanent marks.
+The practice of Deq is thus closely linked to this concept of puncturing as a form of body art and cultural expression.

+The word "Deq" is also broadly used to describe tattoos or people who apply them onto the body.
+In Arabic, the word is used in two variations, vesm and veshm (veșm).
+A male tattooer is called deqqak (dekkak), while a female tattooer is called deqqake (dekkake).
+A tattooed male is called medquk (medkuk), while a tattooed female is called medquke (medkuke).

 History

-The origins of deq are unknown.
+The origins of deq are unknown, but they are traced back to ancient Mesopotamia before the advent of Islam and may be associated with Zoroastrianism.
 In the early 6th century, Aëtius of Amida wrote about the deq and how it was prepared which he published in his work Medicae Artis Principes.
 In this work, he explained that the deq material was prepared by crushing and mixing pine wood (preferably its bark), some corroded bronze, gum and oil from trees.
 Beside this mixture, corroded bronze was also mixed with vinegar to create a second mixture.
 Then, leek juice and water is mixed together.
 The place for the tattoo is then cleaned by this leek juice mixture, a design is drawn by piercing and the combined mixture is then put on the skin.
+Other discussions of deq are also seen in article 226 of the Code of Hammurabi.

-Jacques de Morgan also observed the tattooing of Kurdish women in 1895, and mentioned that old women had most tattoos and were sometimes tattooed all over the body.
+Jacques de Morgan observed the tattooing of Kurdish women in 1895, and mentioned that old women had most tattoos and were sometimes tattooed all over the body.
 When men were tattooed, it was predominantly on their hands and rarely on the face.
 Henry Field also observed this phenomenon when he visited the provinces of Kurdistan and Kermanshah in Iran in the 1950s.
+It was rarer for upper classmen to receive tattoos compared to villagers and nomads.